svemoe/website/README.md

     make

-Will build it to the target directory.
+Will build the website to the target directory.
 Standard is `./dst/`, can be changed with `DST_DIR`.

     make clean